What is HealthNewsReview.org?

 What HealthNewsReview.org is not

 We are not equipped to host a definitive forum on medical science.
 We don’t give medical advice.
 We are not an advocacy group.
-We don’t accept advertising and we won’t allow commenters to promote products on our site.
 Our hands are more than full “simply” with the job of reviewing daily health care news stories, journal practices and health care advertising, PR and marketing messages.
-Almost every day, someone urges us to expand our scope of work beyond our capabilities and comfort limits – limits partially set by the reality of having only two full-time editorial staff and a set budget.
+Almost every day, someone urges us to expand our scope of work beyond our capabilities and comfort limits – limits partially set by the reality of having a small editorial staff and a set budget.
 We can’t review every story or every promotional message that we see.
 The tsunami of health care information each day is simply too overwhelming.
 Thanks for understanding.

 How is HealthNewsReview.org funded?